alanng10/TypeAdoptWorth/Docue/a.md

 1 human with only enough cloth and Class Lang and Class Lang require including USB port except any type and no other tool adopt 1 button that can inn anything.

-Lang element trigg cross is total share of Lang element trigg.
+Lang element trigg cross is quadratic of total share of Lang element trigg.

-The unit is mul with exponent 5 of total of each Lang element trigg cross.
+The unit is mul with exponent 3 of total of each Lang element trigg cross.
 The mul is not apply with trigg that is not Lang element trigg.

-Type adopt worth in Type Board is 1 million 741 thousand.
+Type adopt worth in Type Board is 6 million 812 thousand.

 Type adopt worth in PC desktop US keyboard is 3 thousand 531.